mist64/cbmbus_doc/2 Bus Arbitration.md

 | `0x48`  | `TALK` 8    |
 | `0x62`  | `SECOND` 2  |

-Now the controller reads one byte from the bus.
+Now the controller reads a byte from the bus.
 It then instructs the talker to stop talking and tells device 4 to listen:

 | command | description |
 |---------|-------------|